ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-30-windows-startup-automation.md

+---
+layout: post
-# Windows 11 Startup Automation: Open Everything You Need Right When You Log In
+title: "Windows 11 Startup Automation: Open Everything You Need Right When You Log In"

-#### Category: Productivity
+date: 2025-07-30 00:00:00 +0000
+categories: [Productivity]
 ---

 Do you find yourself launching the same apps, folders, and websites every morning after starting your PC?
 What if you could skip all those clicks and let your computer handle it for you?